hyeonLewis/aa-sdk-test/README.md

 ### Recover an AA wallet

+If user wallet is `ghost` wallet, strongly recommend prevent user to enter the recovery process.

-1. Prepare user's recovery JWT tokens above a `threshold` based on registered guardians.
+1. Prepare user's recovery JWT tokens above a `threshold` based on registered guardians

     - Input
         - `newOwnerAddress`: New owner's address